tendai22/dpans94_ja/app.md

 Only words defined with CREATE or with other defining words that call CREATE have data fields.
 The  other defining words in the Standard (VARIABLE, CONSTANT, :, etc.) might not be implemented with  CREATE.
 Consequently, a Standard Program must assume that words defined by VARIABLE, CONSTANT, : , etc., may have no data fields.
 There is no way for a Standard Program to modify the value of a constant or to change the meaning of a colon definition.
 The DOES> part of a defining word operates on a data field.
 Since only CREATEd words have data fields, DOES> can only be paired with CREATE or words that call  CREATE.

-In ANS Forth, FIND, ['] and ' (tick) return an unspecified entity called an “execution token”.
+In ANS Forth, FIND, ['] and ' (tick) return an unspecified entity called an "execution token".
 There are  only a few things that may be done with an execution token.
 The token may be passed to EXECUTE to  execute the word ticked or compiled into the current definition with COMPILE,.
 The token can also be  stored in a variable and used later.
 Finally, if the word ticked was defined via CREATE, >BODY converts  the execution token into the word’s data-field address.

 One thing that definitely cannot be done with an execution token is use ! or , to store it into the object code  of a Forth definition.
 This technique is sometimes used in implementations where the object code is a list of  addresses (threaded code) and an execution token is also an address.
 However, ANS Forth permits native  code implementations where this will not work.